 Thank you to the 16 active investors who responded.
-Read on the learn about the people, books/podcasts/videos, and events/moments have been influential to active, successful real estate entrepreneurs:
+Read on to learn about the people, books/podcasts/videos, and events/moments have been influential to active, successful real estate entrepreneurs:

 Best Ever People

-- Mike Knudstrup – “1.
-My local real estate investors group where a few presenters owned MHP’s (mobile home parks).
-2. Parents of friends and acquaintances who owned parks and it worked for them.”
+- Mike Knudstrup – 1.
+My local real estate entrepreneur group where a few presenters owned MHP’s (mobile home parks).
+2. Parents of friends and acquaintances who owned parks and it worked for them.

 Best Ever Books/Podcasts/Videos